sandbornm/HardenDocker/README.md

 Docker Content Trust (DCT) allows a user of a Docker container to verify the integrity of incoming or outgoing data or the true author of a given docker image.
 This is accomplished with digital signatures which uses math to make a special string that represents a piece of raw data (including large files).
 Setting up DCT is a great way to assert the origin of certain assets for your Docker containers.

+### Docker Bench Security

+Docker Bench Security is a very popular open source tool that allows a user to audit their Docker image to find vulnerabilities or violations of common best practices in creating and distributing Docker images.
+The script can be run directly inside of a Docker container using labels.
+The script provides output that gives feedback including `WARN`, `NOTE`, `INFO`, and `PASS` along with test descriptions to indicate what was being tested.
+At the end of this tutorial is a walkthrough to set up Docker Bench Security as it is a good (and free) starting point for hardening Docker images to check for any violations of best practices.

 ### (Another) Linux aside

 Alpine Linux is a distribution of Linux known for its portability and security, making it a great pairing with Docker.
 For comparison, the minimal installation of Ubunutu (a popular distro of linux) requires just under 4GB of disk space.
 On the other hand, the minimal installation of Alpine requires right around 130MB.
 There are also security mechanisms such as stack smashing protection and Position Independent Executables (PIEs) in place to thwart large categories of vulnerabilities.
 Check out https://alpinelinux.org/about/ for more on Alpine Linux.